The New Book of Middle Eastern Food

 Claudia Roden is a cookbook writer and anthropologist based in the UK.
 She grew up in Cairo and studied in both Paris and London.
 She has published multiple bestsellers including the international award-winning The Book of Jewish Food, and she revolutionised Western attitudes to Middle Eastern cuisines in 1968 with her bestselling cookbook, A Book of Middle Eastern Food.
 Aside from her writing career Roden has presented cookery shows on the BBC and she is co-chair of the Oxford Symposium on Food and Cookery.Lucy Silver

-Lucy Silver was born in Glasgow, studied literature, philosophy, art history and psychology, trained as a psychoanalytic psychotherapist, and counselled university students.
-She joined the Jewish Book Week team in 2008, has been Co Chair since 2011, and was festival director from 2014-2018.
+Lucy Silver was born in Glasgow, studied literature, philosophy, art history and psychology and is a psychoanalytic psychotherapist.
+She worked at the UCL Student Counselling Service.
+Lucy has been Co-Chair of the Jewish Book Council since 2011 and directed the festival from 2014–2018.